shirograhm/riot-items-tfm2/workshop_desc.md

 4. Restart the game.
 5. Continue your saved game, and proceed through the mod mismatch popup.

-Currently updated for game version >=0.5.1.
+Currently updated for game version >=0.5.3.
 Also supports previous versions using an older build of the mod.
 See below for reference:
+Mod v0.7.0 - v0.5.3+
 Mod v0.5.7 - v0.5.1+
 Mod v0.5.6 - versions up to 0.5.0